 Sewage sludge is a natural by-product of the wastewater treatment process and with a general growth in population and housing anticipated, it is deemed by the Council to be a relevant waste to consider.
 Thames Water (a private utility company) is responsible for waste water treatment within West Berkshire.
-Table 19 sets out the Thames Water estimate for sewage sludge in 2016.
+Table 19 Sewage Sludge sets out the Thames Water bioresources figures for Sewage treatment works within West Berkshire.

-Table 19 Sewage Sludge for 2016

-Source: Thames Water

-Sewage Sludge 2016

-Volume of Sludge Arisings (tonnes) 3,916
+Table 19 Sewage Sludge 2019 Source: Thames Water 2019 Sewage Sludge 2017 2018 2019 Volume of Sludge Arisings (tonnes) 7509 2962 4067

-Sludge is treated to a high standard, with the by-products of treatment, bio-gas used to run plants within the Thames Water area.
+Sludge is treated to a high standard with the by-products of treatment, bio-gas, used to run plants within the Thames Water area.
 100% of the sludge is put to beneficial re-use, mainly through recycling as a nutrient rich fertiliser or for use in land restoration projects as a bulk soil improver.
 The recycling of treated sewage sludge to agriculture is carried out under strict regulations, with 100% compliance.